An Irrational-slope Thompson's Group: Definition and first properties

-This opens the door to a combinatorial approach to $\ft$ using binary trees, with a caret representing a subdivision, in a very similar fashion as is usually done for Thompson's group $F$.
-The only particularity here is that we will need two types of carets, since the same interval can be subdivided in two ways.
-As is common, a subdivision will be represented by a caret, however the carets here will have two edges of different lengths corresponding to the fact that the two intervals also have different lengths.

-Subdivisions are represented by carets the following way.
-In Figure \ref{subdunit} we have the two subdivisions of the unit interval given above, represented by their carets.

-And an example of an iterated subdivision with its corresponding tree is given in Figure \ref{tree}.
+This opens the door to a combinatorial approach to $\ft$ using binary rooted trees, with a caret representing a subdivision, in a very similar fashion to Thompson's group $F$.
+The difficulty here is that we will need two types of carets, since intervals can be subdivided in two ways.
+Hence subdivisions will be represented by a caret with two edges of different lengths.
+In Figure \ref{subdunit} we have the two subdivisions of the unit interval given above, represented by their respective carets.
+An example of an iterated subdivision with its corresponding tree is given in Figure \ref{tree}.

-It may seem surprising that the longer subinterval is represented by a short edge in the caret.
-The reason this is done this way is that then the nodes in the tree are organized by levels according to the lengths of their corresponding subintervals.
-A node in level $k$ will correspond to an interval of length $\tau^k$.
-Hence, doing it this way, the tree carries more information than just the combinatorial structure of the intervals.
-See Figure \ref{tree} again for the levels of each node, including the leaves, and verify that the level corresponds to the length of the interval.
+The reason for representing the shorter subinterval by the longer edge in the caret is that then the nodes in the tree are organised by levels according to the lengths of the corresponding subintervals.
+A node at level $k$ corresponds to an interval of length $\tau^k$.
+In this way the tree carries more information than just the combinatorial structure of the intervals.
+See Figure \ref{tree} for an example.

 \begin{defn} A caret with a long left edge and a short right edge is called an $x$-\emph{caret} or a caret of $x$-type, whereas the other type is called a $y$-\emph{caret}. \end{defn}